alexmadrinanfdez/basic-python/README.md

         * `string_sort.py`: because the number of characters in the alphabet is limited, sorting a string of characters can be made more efficient than general sorting.
     + `search`
         * `string`: different pattern matching algorithms.
+        * `binary_search`: the binary search algorithm divides the list in halves recursively to search for a given element.
 - `problems`
     + `valid_parenthesis.py`: checks a given string to see if the use of parenthesis is correct.
 Parenthesis include the following characters: _(_, _)_, _[_, _]_, _{_ and _}_.
 The string can contain other any character.
     + `sum_subarray.py`: returns the number of contiguous subarrays that sum up less than the target.